hasura/graphql-engine/docs/graphql/cloud/projects/details.rst

 Region
 ------

 The region field shows the project's region of deployment.
 The default region of deployment is ``AWS, us-east-2 (Ohio)``.
-Hasura Cloud will soon support changing regions of the projects from the dashboard.

-However, if you wish to change the region of your paid project to ``AWS, eu-central-1 (Frankfurt)``, please contact us and we can manually change your region.
+You can changge the region by clicking hte edt icon next to it.

 Pricing Plan
 ------------